Little Bean’s first trip to A&E (and hopefully her last!)

 Yesterday morning Little Bean, Beanie Boy, Nanny G and I spent a few hours at our local A&E Department.
-The day before we had spent a really fun family day out at Drayton Manor Park (more on that to come soon) where we were attending for a blog event.
-It was one of our most enjoyable days out this summer, the sun shone all day, we caught up with some lovely friends and I don’t think we had to tell the children off once they were so well behaved (at times I thought perhaps I had taken the wrong children!!).
+The day before, we had spent an enjoyable family day out at Drayton Manor Park (more on that to come soon), where we were attending a blog event.
+It was one of our most enjoyable days out this summer, the sun shone all day, we caught up with some lovely friends, and I don’t think we had to tell the children off once they were so well behaved (at times, I thought perhaps I had taken the wrong children!!).

-After a phone call to Nanny G I arranged to meet her at the City A&E Department as I wanted to be sure that everything was ok for her and Nanny G would be able to look after Beanie Boy whilst I took Little Bean in to see the Doctors.
-Little Bean was so brave telling the Nurse what had happened and they gave her some Calpol to bolster the Calprofen I had given her earlier.
+After a phone call to Nanny G, I arranged to meet her at the City A&E Department as I wanted to be sure that everything was ok for her and Nanny G would look after Beanie Boy whilst I took Little Bean in to see the Doctors.
+Little Bean was so brave telling the Nurse what had happened, and they gave her some Calpol to bolster the Calprofen I had given her earlier.
 I then encouraged her to drink as much as possible so that her pee would be less concentrated and wouldn’t ‘burn’ and also because the Doctors said they wouldn’t be happy about her leaving until they had checked her urine for blood.
-After about 45 minutes and a little bribery persuasion from Nanny G Little Bean finally agreed to do a pee in a bowl for me so that I could bottle her urine for the Doctors.
+After about 45 minutes and a little bribery persuasion from Nanny, G Little Bean finally agreed to do a pee in a bowl for me to bottle her urine for the Doctors.

 **As ever I received great support from Twitter offering words of comfort and advice – so thank you, it really does help 🙂 **